 - planning for the future.

-EPP sessions are run by trained tutors who have long-term conditions.
-There are ‘Staying positive' workshops (opens new window) for 12 - 18 year olds, run by young people.
-There is also a course for carers (opens new window), and some courses are also run online.
+Your GP can help you access EPP sessions, which are run by trained tutors who have long-term conditions.
+There is also a course for carers, and some courses are also run online.

 There may also be other courses run in your local area.
 Contact your doctor’s surgery, local library or council to see if there are any in your area.